New Mexico police investigate killing of 4 on Christmas Day

 The bedroom community has been mostly immune from the violence that has made headlines in neighboring Albuquerque and elsewhere around the state in recent years.

-New Mexico had the nation’s second highest violent crime rate and its highest property crime rate in 2018, despite the state’s largest city reporting slight decreases in both categories for the first time in years, according to federal data released in October.
+New Mexico had the nation’s second highest violent crime rate and its highest property crime rate in 2018, according to federal data released in October.
+New Mexico’s largest city, Albuquerque, accounted for more than half of the state’s crime overall, despite reporting slight decreases in violent crime and property crime for the first time in years.

-U.S. Attorney General William Barr just weeks ago announced Albuquerque would be among the seven cities around the county where the Justice Department will intensify federal law enforcement resources in hopes of driving down violent crime.
+U.S. Attorney General William Barr earlier this month announced Albuquerque would be among seven cities around the county where the Justice Department will intensify federal law enforcement resources in an effort to drive down violent crime.

 Democratic Gov. Michelle Lujan Grisham also has promised to take up more gun-control legislation during the legislative session that begins in mid-January.
 Efforts last year drew criticism from nearly all of the state’s sheriffs, prompting some counties to declare themselves sanctuaries for gun rights.